Model Building Codes

 Most towns do not write their own building codes.
 Towns usually adopt one of the building codes written and maintained by the International Code Council (ICC).

 The predominant codes used are the International Building Code (IBC) or International Residential Code (IRC).
-Some localities may still use the older BOCA, ICBO, and SBCCI codes, which were consolidated by ICC several years ago.
+Pre-dating the IBC and IRC were the BOCA, ICBO, and SBCCI codes, which were consolidated by ICC several years ago.

-The model building codes contain fastening schedules.
-Some schedules are for framing.
-Tables for shear walls and horizontal diaphragms are used by design professionals like architects and structural engineers when designing a wall or roof to resist or transfer forces such as those produced by wind or seismic activity.
+The model building codes contain prescriptive fastening schedules for framing. shear walls, horizontal diaphragms, roofing materials and decking.
+The codes are used by architects and structural engineers when designing a wall or roof to resist or transfer forces such as those produced by wind or seismic activity.
 Other schedules tell how to fasten sheathing to roofs, walls, and floors.

 To obtain a copy of the codes, please visit ICC's website.